GauravS321/gogo/plugin.md

 6. Replicate and rename the academic folder in `src/web/models/plugins/dave`

-7. Change main menu and mobile number in `src/web/views/partials`
+7. Change main menu and mobile menu in `src/web/views/partials`

 SAM plugins
 -------------